ssbc/ssb-meta-feeds-spec/README.md

 The key of a feed is uniquely defined by its position in the tree.
 This also gives a canonical place to store metadata about the feed.
-Meaning a feed could reside in two different subfeeds, and the metadata of the first place would be authorative of its metadata.
+The feed could reside in another subfeed but from the key one knows that this is not the authorative place for its metadata.

 Let us see how we can use the above abstraction to solve several common examples: